What Should Everyone Learn From Thucydides

 Interestingly as it seems, Pericles also targeted women in his speech.
 Unlike our modern era, women had a hard life and they were seen generally as being equivalent to slaves.

-In Ancient perception, women should keep their mouth shut and focus on their basic and daily activities while the great deeds are to be done only by men.
+In Ancient perception, women should keep their mouths shut and focus on their basic and daily activities while the great deeds are to be done only by men.
 Pericles told women that their lost children were unique and what was done couldn’t be undone, but they should make other children and give their attention to the ones who are still alive.

 Pericles’ speech was motivational even though today it is hard to see it as such.